Tini Vorster

 Tini Vorster (née Malan; sometimes spelled Tienie Vorster; 21 August 1917 – 14 September 2000) was the wife of South Africa's Prime Minister and State President John Vorster.

-Martini Steyn Malan was born in Worcester and married future president John Vorster in 1941.
+Martini Steyn Malan was born in Worcester and married future Prime Minister and State President John Vorster in 1941.
 They had three children: a daughter Elsa, and two sons, Willem and Pieter.
 Pieter died of chickenpox at the age of 31.

 Tini was South Africa's first registered female social worker.
 In 1978, she received an honorary doctorate from Potchefstroom University for her social service and research about Groote Schuur, the official Cape residence of South Africa's prime ministers between 1910 and 1984.